HiddenMonk/Unity3DCustomCharacterControllerCapsuleCollisionDetection/README.md

 That is kinda the attitude I have in regards to my character controller.
 I am just going to live with it.
 It might have bugs, limitations, not be the best performance wise, etc..., but I just want to start focusing on the game instead of the controller T.T

-If you are looking for something better then... welll, the super character controller was my starting point and now I am hopefully satisfied, so perhaps this can now be your starting point =).
+If you are looking for something better then... well, the super character controller was my starting point and now I am hopefully satisfied, so perhaps this can now be your starting point =).

 ##--Some Sources--